vihaan211005/library-management-system/README.md

     *   Add new books to the library's inventory.
     *   Remove books from the library's inventory.
     *   Update book details (title, author, publication date, etc.).
+    *   Reserving books for students and faculty when it is borrowed by another user so that another user cant borrow it when returned by the first.
 *   Borrowing and Returning:
     *   Track borrowing and returning of books by students and faculty.
     *   Set due dates for borrowed books.
+    *   Calculate fines for overdue books.
+Fines are assumed to be payed at the counter when returning the book.
+Overdue books are assumed to be returned over the counter at the time of fine payment.
 *   Reporting:
     *   Generate reports on book inventory, student, faculty borrowing history, and overdue books.
 *   Account Management: